The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 This is the choice of last resort.
 Make every effort to leave the building at the first alarm or other evidence of fire.

-Although Public Safety will respond to any alarm as quickly as possible, to speed the arrival of fire trucks, call Public Safety (from a safe location) and tell them you see fire or smoke.
+Although Campus Safety will respond to any alarm as quickly as possible, to speed the arrival of fire trucks, call Campus Safety (from a safe location) and tell them you see fire or smoke.
 They will immediately summon the fire department and direct them to the location.

 Fight a fire only if it is small and you believe you can put it out without risking your safety.